 I looked up at the second floor windows and sighed.
 “From this angle, even if she turns on her light I’ll be lucky to see anything below her neck.”

-She snorted as I heard Jo’s typewriting resume.
+She chuckled as I heard Jo’s typewriting resume.

 “I’ve been thinking about… what we talked about in the car,” Elsa said slowly.
 “How did you know — how did she know — what I saw, the night Mary was murdered?”